vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 imgpkg push -f ./tkr/tkr-bom-CUSTOM.yaml -i ${YOUR_REGISTRY}:${YOUR_TAG}
 ```

-Once pushed, you can reference this repo using the `--tkr` flag.
+Once pushed, you can reference this repo or local file using the `--tkr` flag.

 ## Exit codes